We Can Help You Make Informed Decisions

 If you still need more time to get information, collect evidence or obtain an attorney, you can always ask for a trial on a different date.
 In Dane county, trials are usually held the following Friday in front of a judge.
 You also have the right to request a jury trial, which may take longer to schedule and it will cost you $36.
 Fees may be waived depending upon your income.

-1. Now that an eviction has been filed, it can't hurt to show up at small claims court, it can only help.
-If you don't show up, you're automatically evicted.
-Future landlords will already see that you have an eviction on your record.
-It’s always worth it to show up to court and try to mediate, negotiate with your landlord or at least advocate for what will make it easiest for you to move out and not become homeless.
+- When eviction has been filed, it can only help to attend small claims court, If you don't show up, you're automatically evicted.
+Future landlords will see that you have an eviction on your record.
+That's why it’s always worth it to show up to court and try to mediate, negotiate with your landlord or at least advocate for what will make it easiest for you to move out without an eviction.
 Many landlords use eviction as a tool to enforce payment plans.
 Your landlord may be willing to negotiate with you.
 It can’t hurt to ask!

-2. Know your rights!
+- Know your rights!
 Landlords make mistakes or aren't always right about the law or the process.
 There may be ways to prevent your eviction that you haven’t thought about.
 It’s always good to ask your questions of people who are at small claims court every week and thoroughly understand the eviction process and tenant-landlord law.
-Call the Tenant Resource Center, stop by our offices (Mon. – Fri.
-9 – 6) or talk to us at court!
-608-257-0006 x 3.
+Call the Tenant Resource Center, stop by our office or talk to us at court!

-3. Try Mediation.
-If you don't come to an agreement in mediation, you haven't lost anything.
-You were going to go in front of the court commissioner either way.
-Ask about mediation services at the court house, the mediator can walk you through the process and see if you and the landlord can come to an agreement.
+- Try Mediation.
+Mediation is an opportunity to work out an agreement between you and your landlord.
+If you don't come to an agreement in mediation, you can still go in front of the court commissioner and have a hearing.
+Ask about mediation services at the court house.
+The mediator can walk you through the process and see if you and the landlord can come to an agreement.

-4. Don't agree to something you can't do.
+- Don't agree to something you can't do.
 We talk to many tenants that agree to things they can't do and ultimately get evicted.
 If the landlord is pressuring you to do something you can't do, it might be better to just agree to a move out date or take your chances with the judge or court commissioner.
-How much worse can it get?

 Eviction Prevention Funds

-At the Tenant Resource Center we have limited funding to put towards eviction prevention.
+At the Tenant Resource Center we have funding to put towards eviction prevention.
 If you are getting evicted for nonpayment of rent, there is a chance we might be able to use some of this money to help you pay your landlord and stay in your home.
-However, the money we have for this program only covers about 0.6% of the over $2.6 million that people need to prevent eviction each year in Dane County.
+However, the money we have for this program only covers a small percentage of the over $3.6 million that people need to prevent eviction each year in Dane County.

 We are primarily serving clients who: